mattiatoselli/nodejs-redis-docker-mongo-boilerplate/README.md

 - Joi: for data validation.
 - Cors: to enable CORS requests.
 - Mongodb: Node driver for Mongo.
-- Express: to handle request.
+- Express: to handle requests faster.
+- Redis: Redis driver for Node.

 If you feel you need more packages, just install node and npm in your host.